 (electronic devices may not be used or seen during

-the school day, cell phones must be turned off, and will be collected and returned at the start and end of the school day.
+the school day, cell phones must be turned off and will be collected and returned at the start and end of the school day.

-These items will be confiscated and will need
+If seen these items will be confiscated and will need

 to be retrieved by a parent.)

-Serious Infractions are referred to the Principal and Pastor.
+Serious infractions are referred to the principal and pastor.

 Expulsions are the permanent dismissal of a student from school and are viewed as a radical action at which point the school is saying that the student's interest would be better served in another environment, or that a student's behavior is a serious threat to the school community, or both.
-This decision ultimately rests with the Principal.
-Consultation with parents, teachers, the Pastor and the student is required.
+This decision ultimately rests with the principal.
+Consultation with parents, teachers, the pastor and the student is required.
 When serious infractions escalate to the level of expulsion, they are recorded on the student’s permanent record.
 Parents should note that by this stage they have long been apprised of the offensive action(s) and involved in the process of discipline.

 In all cases involving possible suspension or expulsion, the parents of the student will be notified as soon as possible.